Ketamine, a member of the family of club drugs like Ecstasy, is a dissociative anesthetic with hallucinogenic effects

-A tranquilizer, analgesic and dissociative anesthetic, ketamine is commonly used in surgeries and medical procedures for humans and animals.
+Ketamine is commonly used in surgeries and medical procedures on humans and animals.
 The drug blocks the neurotransmitter glutamate at its receptor, resulting in a trance-like dissociative state.
-Originally used to induce anesthesia in soldiers undergoing procedures on the battlefield during the Vietnam War, ketamine replaced the medical use of PCP in the 1960s and, hence, the first cases of ketamine addiction likely occurred in Vietnam veterans.
+Originally used to induce anesthesia in soldiers undergoing procedures on the battlefield during the Vietnam War, ketamine replaced the medical use of Phencyclidine (PCP) in the 1960s and, hence, the first cases of ketamine addiction likely occurred among Vietnam veterans.

-Ketamine is odorless, tasteless and available as a clear liquid or a white crystalline powder.
-The liquid form is injected and mixed into drinks.
-Ketamine’s amnesic effects enable its abuse as a “date rape” drug, which sexual predators slip into their victims’ drinks to render them unconscious.
-Ketamine can be snorted, taken orally or injected.
-Because it is difficult to manufacture, it is commonly isolated from pharmaceutical drugs used in human or veterinary medicine.
+Ketamine is odorless, tasteless and is available in various forms, including as pills, powder and liquid.
+It can be injected, snorted, swallowed, smoked or mixed in drinks.
+Its amnesic effects enable its abuse as a “date rape” drug, which sexual predators slip into their victims’ drinks to make them unconscious.
 Medically used ketamine is produced in the United States and in other countries.
-Most illegally used ketamine is stolen from legitimate sources, especially veterinary clinics, or smuggled into the U.S. from Mexico, reports the DEA.
+Most illegally used ketamine is stolen from legitimate sources, especially veterinary clinics or smuggled into the U.S. from Mexico.

 Ketamine produces a host of mental and physical side effects.
-As a hallucinogen, the drug distorts perceptions, including sights and sounds, and gives the user a sense of being disconnected or out of control, reports the DEA.
-These effects occur only a few minutes after taking the drug.
-Compared to LSD and PCP, ketamine’s hallucinogenic effects are relatively short and might last 30 to 60 minutes, rather than several hours.
+As a hallucinogen, the drug distorts perceptions, including sights and sounds, and gives the user a sense of being disconnected or out of control.
+These effects can occur within a few minutes of the drug consumption.
+Compared to LSD and PCP, ketamine’s hallucinogenic effects are of shorter duration and might last for up to 30 to 60 minutes, instead of several hours.

 - Dangerously slow breathing